Zagier-Hoffman's conjectures in positive characteristic: Weak and strong Brown's theorems for ACMPL's

 A binary relation is called a fixed relation if $b_i = 0$ for all $i$. \end{definition}

 We denote by $\mathfrak{BR}_{w}$ the set of all binary relations of weight $w$.
-One verifies at once that $\mathfrak{BR}_{w}$ is a $K$-vector space under the addition and multiplication of $K$.
+One verifies at once that $\mathfrak{BR}_{w}$ is a $K$-vector space.
 It follows from the fundamental relation in \cite[\S 3.4.6]{Tha09} and Lemma \ref{agree}, an important example of binary relations

-where $D_1 = \theta^q - \theta$.
+where $D_1 = \theta^q - \theta \in A$.

 For later definitions, let $R \in \mathfrak{BR}_w$ be a binary relation of the form